JasperO98/NaroNet/README.md

 path = '/home/carol/NaroNet-main/NaroNet-main/Endometrial_POLE/'
 ```

-# Exp 1 and Exp2
+# Exp 1

 The instructions required to run Exp1 and Exp2 are the same.
 Only the input data differs from one to the other.
 Exp1 consists of reproducing the NaroNet experiment with the Endometrial Carcinoma dataset.

-Exp2 consists of preprocessing a Lung cancer in-house dataset and then making predictions with NaroNet.
+Step 0 (Optional): Set the required hyperparameters in DatasetParameters.py.
+Go to the if-branch on line 1684 from [file](https://github.com/CarolRameder/NaroNet/blob/main/NaroNet-main/src/NaroNet/utils/DatasetParameters.py)

 Step 1: Create the environment